 To provide student musicians, composers and administrators with increased performance opportunities, professional experience and creative outlets within the industry.

-Each year New Voices Opera embarks on the search to discover two brand new chamber operas to bring to fruition in our hometown of Bloomington, Indiana.
-The process takes two years and begins with our annual Exhibition held in late fall or early winter.
-At the Exhibition, excerpts from operas in development by student composers are workshopped and performed, all in consideration for selection for the following year's production.
+Each year, New Voices Opera embarks on the search to discover brand new chamber operas to bring to fruition in our hometown of Bloomington, Indiana.
+The process takes two years and begins with our annual Exhibition held in late fall.
+At the Exhibition (affectionately titled "NVO X"), excerpts from operas in development by student composers are workshopped and performed, all in consideration for selection for the following year's production.